srynsh/SWE/SRS.md

 - Search results will be displayed in a structured manner, providing relevant item details and auction room information.

 ### Recommendation System:
-- A recommendation engine based on K-nearest neighbors (KNN) algorithm will provide personalized item suggestions to users based on their past activity, preferences, and bidding history.
+- A recommendation engine based on the K-nearest neighbors (KNN) algorithm will provide personalized item suggestions to users based on their past activity, preferences, and bidding history.
 - The recommendation system will enhance user engagement and satisfaction by showcasing relevant items of interest.

 ### Auction Management: